warframeblog/warframeblog/content/nitain-extract-farming.md

 There are currently only three ways to obtain Nitain Extract:

-* ~~Buy Nitain Extract from the [Nightwave offerings](/warframe-nightwave-wolf-of-saturn-six-guide/ "Warframe Nightwave: The Wolf of Saturn Six Guide")~~
+* Buy Nitain Extract from the Nightwave Intermission offerings
 * Complete Ghoul Purge Bounties to get Nitain Extract
 * Farm Nitain Extract from Resource Caches

-## Buy Nitain Extract From Nightwave Offerings
+## Buy Nitain Extract From Nightwave Intermission Offerings
-~~Upon ranking up through Nightwave's 30 levels you'll unlock a special currency called Wolf Cred.
-And for 15 Wolf Cred you can buy a bundle of 5 Nitain Extract.~~ <i class="text-danger">Unfortunately, Nightwave: Series 1 ended on Sunday, May 19th at 20:00 ET.
-The start of Nightwave Series 2 is unknown yet.</i>
+Upon ranking up through Nightwave Intermission's 15 levels you'll unlock a special currency called Nora Cred.
+And for 15 Nora Cred you can buy a bundle of 5 Nitain Extract.

 ## Farm Nitain Extract from Resource Caches
 In order to farm Nitain Extract you need to look for Resource Caches.